assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 * Vault manages the lifecycle of these credentials, automatically deleting them from the database when the TTL expires.

 ???
+These are commonly long lived when configured manually which generally presents a security challenge, in that these credentials if exposed there's no way to tell when they got them. it could have been months ago, it could have been out of a backup, or could have been a former employee was able to find them and months later decided to use them. all this just generates exposure. by using dynamically generated short lived credentials for everything, but particularly databases, we're able to minimize that exposure.

+The great thing with the way vault is configured is you can configure the TTL as a measure from security team, so instead of the security team telling the application teams or the infrastructure teams hey I need you to rotate these passwords every 30 days and tell me you did it, they can be like hey I need you to use vault to access your credentials and then i'm going to write the policy that says how long these credentials are good for.

+And now I know it's going to be enforced because vaults can enforce it and that's the only way you're gonna get your credentials.
+And because we, the way by design what we tend to do is always generate new credentials and overlap the lifetime of which those credentials are good, that means we can constantly be doing this in the middle of the day in production without the threat of taking workloads down and have that confidence that we can do this very regularly without causing issues.

 * Vault's Database secrets engine supports dynamic generation of short-lived credentials (usernames and passwords) for databases.
 * This avoids storing long-lived or permanent credentials on app servers that can easily be compromised.
 * Short-lived credentials are much more secure since ex-employees and others are very unlikely to know the current values.